2kodevs/GrammarAnalyzer/README.md

 ### Requirements 📋
 It is necessary to have `python v-3.7.2`, [pydot](https://pypi.org/project/pydot/), [eel](https://github.com/ChrisKnott/Eel), `graphviz` and` chrome` or `chromium` installed to make full use of the application's functionalities.

+Is recommended to install python and later use `make install` to install the other dependencies

 ### Installation 🔧